OpenTISC/tars/README.md

-RARS -- RISC-V Assembler and Runtime Simulator
+TARS -- TISC Assembler and Runtime Simulator
 ----------------------------------------------

+TISC is Trustworthy Instruction-Set Computer ISA, design based on RISC-V.

-RARS, the RISC-V Assembler, Simulator, and Runtime, will assemble and simulate the execution of RISC-V assembly language programs.
-Its primary goal is to be an effective development environment for people getting started with RISC-V.
+TARS, the TISC Assembler, Simulator, and Runtime, will assemble and simulate the execution of TISC assembly language programs.
+Its primary goal is to be an effective development environment for people getting started with TISC.

 ## Features

+  - TISC features (TODO)
   - RISC-V IMFDN Base (riscv32 and riscv64)
   - Several system calls that match behaviour from MARS or SPIKE.
   - Support for debugging using breakpoints and/or `ebreak`